+The NBN Atlas (NBN Atlas) holds no record of Invasive non-native species (INNS) or injurious weeds within or adjacent to the scheme extents.
 There are no records of INNS or injurious weeds recorded on Asset Management Performance System (AMPS), Transport Scotland's record of assets on the trunk road network, within the scheme extents during the past five years.

-An area of woodland on the Ancient Woodland Inventory of Scotland is located throughout the scheme extents and is recorded as 'Long-Established (of plantation origin)' (Scotland's Environment).
+The proposed scheme is located within Solishan Wood, a woodland recorded on Ancient Woodland Inventory of Scotland as 'Ancient (of semi-natural origin)' (Scotland's Environment).